jonkwheeler/ScrollScene/README.md

 `duration` is `duration: '100%'` OR `duration: { 0: '50%', 768: '100% }` is used to set responsiveness of the new ScrollMagic.Scene, mobile-first.

+`offset` is used to change the `rootMargin` easy. `offset: '-10%` will be `rootMargin: '-10% 0%'`.

 `observer: { rootMargin: '-50% 0%' }` is used to pass extra options to pass the IntersectionObserver, like `root`, `rootMargin`, or `threshold` (to override the thresholds option). `observer: { rootMargin: '0px', threshold: 1.0 }`

 `thresholds: 1` is to set the number of thresholds you want. `thresholds: 100 = [0, 0.1, 0.2, ...
 0.98, 0.99, 1]`

+`useDuration: true` to use the percentage of element visibility to scrub the gsap timeline.
+Similar to ScrollMagic Duration on a Gsap timeline, but not quite the same if the element is longer than the viewport height, thus the element visibility will never reach 100%, thus the gsap timeline will never reach 100%.

 See below for examples.